 If you are doing a remodel or simply moving into your new home, you probably understand how great of an addition a new fireplace is to your living room.
 The inviting warm glow of a cozy fireplace is hard to beat on the night of an especially cold winter.
 Of course, what kind of fireplace do you go with?
 A traditional wood fireplace?
 A gas fireplace?
 An electric fireplace.
 Considering that many regions of the US these days don’t allow wood fireplaces in new homes anymore, that is out of the question for most people.
 Even if they are allowed in your region for new construction, or the home you own already has one, they are unsafe and a huge hassle to use.
 Gas fireplaces don’t usually fare much better than wood ones.
 They have their own host of problems, and many new homeowners that install one quickly become disillusioned by them, wishing for something better.
 This leaves us with electric fireplaces.
 Electric fireplaces are quickly becoming the most popular choice when it comes to installing a new fireplace in a home.
-They are easy to install, incredibly energy-efficient, take up little space, are easy to operate, and if you get a high end one, the fire effects inside can look as good as the real thing.
+They are easy to install, incredibly energy-efficient, take up little space, and are easy to operate, and if you get a high-end one, the fire effects inside can look as good as the real thing.
 While electric fireplaces come in a variety of models and styles to match your home decor preferences, there are plenty of people that want an interesting modern look, and choose to go with a fireplace that is wall mounted.
-Wall mounted fireplaces are exactly what they sound like, it is an electric fireplace that you can mount off of the ground onto your wall, usually by securing it with mounting brackets that connect to the studs in the wall.
+Wall-mounted fireplaces are exactly what they sound like, it is an electric fireplaces that you can mount off of the ground onto your wall, usually by securing it with mounting brackets that connect to the studs in the wall.

 Keep in mind that electric fireplaces are generally quite heavy-duty pieces of equipment.
 They can sometimes be awkward to hang by yourself.
-If you choose to install them into a wall recession, which is possible with wall mounted electric fireplaces, the installation can be even trickier.
+If you choose to install them into a wall recession, which is possible with wall-mounted electric fireplaces, the installation can be even trickier.
 For this reason, some people choose to hire a professional to do the installation for them.
-So, how do you know if you will need a professional if you decide to go with a wall mounted fireplace installation?
+So, how do you know if you will need a professional if you decide to go with a wall-mounted fireplace installation?

 This post is going to answer that question for you.
 It will also go over all of the different types of electric fireplaces in case one of the other types are actually a better fit for your home.
 It will also compare electric fireplaces to the antiquated style of fireplaces like wood or gas, for those of you that are on the fence and don’t quite understand why electric fireplaces are such a better choice for your home than traditional ones.
 Lastly, we will cover an alternative method to wall mounting your fireplace, and why it is probably the best way for most people to go.